Bringing Out Your Inner Artist!

 Unfold the plane.
 Scan one or both sides of the paper as needed.
 Saving as a *.jpeg is preferred.
 Open the art program of your choice.

-You are now ready to design your artwork.
-One thing I have found is that if you down load clipart from a website such as Open Clipart it will be in a box of color (usually black or opaque white).
+You are now ready to input your text and your artwork.
+One thing I have found is that if you down load clip art from a website such as Open Clipart it will be in a box of color (usually black or opaque white).
 To get rid of this "box" we must fix the transparency of the image.
 This is best done with a photo software such as XnView available from PortableApps.com or SnapFiles.com.
 Just download the file (as a *.png if avaialible), open with Xnview, set the transparency (using the image tab then the edit pallet option, click on the Enable Transparency option, click on the background color - normally the first color, and click OK.
 Save the modified image as a *.gif file).

 Once you have added all the text and artwork you want you turn the visibility of the background layer off.
 Note: For softwares such as iPhotoDraw, which does not support layers, the last step (since you can't turn off or delete the background) is to draw a opaque white rectangle with a white border the same size as the scanned image.
 Use the order option to send this to the back.
 It will actually stay in front of the picture of the scanned image but show all the rest of the art work.
 You are now ready to print and test fold your artwork!